 Cold Spray Safety

-For most manual spraying applications in open air, the following PPE items are recommended in addition to standard safety equipment:
+For most spraying applications, the following personal protective equipment (PPE)** items are recommended in addition to any other safety requirements:

 - Adequate eye protection, to prevent exposure of the eyes against dust, flying objects, and particles

 - Adequate respiratory protection, if powder or dust contamination is present

 - Appropriate gloves and clothing, to protect against cuts, abrasions, and contact with the powder

 - Adequate hearing protection to protect against noises levels associated with Cold Spray equipment

 ** CenterLine does not offer approved PPE.
 Please feel free to contact SST if you need help in specifying or locating these items.